Connecting your guitar to Garageband iOS is incredibly simple, assuming you own the proper equipment.

 Moreover, there are many other plug-ins that cost only around $3-5, which is quite a bit cheaper than what you would have to pay for a third-party plug-in on Garageband Mac OS.

 5) Amplitube 4 Comes With iRig HD 2

 Amplitube 4 is one of the most popular amp simulators for guitar players and Garageband users (although, they’ve since updated it to Amplitube 5 on Plugin Fox), and an iRig HD 2 purchase comes with the software for free.

 However, all of the amps, cabs, and effects it comes with are not free.
 It’s up to you if you want to buy any of them, but it’s worth considering.

 Personally, I was a bit disappointed when I found out that Amplitube 4 came with iRig HD 2 but you can barely even use it on account of the fact all you get are demos.

 What Gear You Need To Connect Your Guitar Into Garageband iOS

 An audio interface is the most important piece of gear, and there are a number of options available to you.

-As I already mentioned above, you can grab either the iRig HD 2 or the Apogee Jam Plus, depending on your budget and what you’re trying to accomplish.
+As I already mentioned above, you can grab either the iRig HD 2 or the Apogee Jam Plus (on Amazon), depending on your budget and what you’re trying to accomplish.

 The iRig HD 2 is a much cheaper option and it’s made out of plastic, whereas the Apogee Jam Plus is around twice the price, but it’s built better and less subject to breaking.